zhouyl/flowblade/docs/components/data-display/color-swatch.md

 | `label` | `string` | `null` | Optional label text |
 | `showValue` | `bool` | `false` | Whether to show color value |
 | `copyable` | `bool` | `false` | Whether the color value is copyable |

+### Style Props

+ColorSwatch supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Color Formats